Tom5521/fsize/README.md

 Flags:
-      --bin-info                  Displays the information of the binary --color                     enable or disable the color (default true) -c, --config strings            Configure the variables used for preferences
+      --bin-info                  Displays the information of the binary --color                     enable or disable the color (default true) --config strings            Configure the variables used for preferences
                                   Example: "fsize --config 'always-show-progress=true,always-print-on-walk=false'".

                                   To see the available variables and their values run "fsize --print-settings".
+  -d, --depth uint                Indicates the maximum depth to traverse within a directory;
-      --gen-bash-completion       Generate a completion file for bash if any, the first argument will be taken as output file.
+                                  files/directories deeper than this will be skipped -l, --follow-symlinks           If enabled, the program will follow symbolic links --gen-bash-completion       Generate a completion file for bash if any, the first argument will be taken as output file.
       --gen-fish-completion       Generate a completion file for fish